MarkPhamm/Adventureworks-Analytics/README.md

 AdventureWorks Cycles is a prominent multinational manufacturing company specializing in the production and distribution of metal and composite bicycles.
 With a significant presence in commercial markets across North America, Europe, and Asia, AdventureWorks Cycles has established itself as a key player in the industry.
 The company's headquarters is located in Bothell, Washington, where it employs a workforce of 500 individuals.
 In addition to its central operations, AdventureWorks Cycles has deployed regional sales teams strategically to serve its diverse market base effectively.

 ## Tools
-Tools used: SQL Server, Python, Power BI, Azure
+**Tools used: ** SQL Server, Python notebook, PowerBI, Azure Data Studio

 ## Steps
 The project will include all 4 main steps of the data analysis project from Descriptive/Diagnostic to Predictive/Prescriptive analysis.
 The project will include a full data life cycle from Cleaning/Transformation --> Report --> Machine Learning/Deep Learning Model